diffyne/docs/getting-started/installation.md

 ## Next Steps

+Now that Diffyne is installed, you're ready to build:

-- [Quick Start Guide](quickstart.md) - Build your first component
+- [Quick Start](/getting-started/quickstart) - Build your first component in 5 minutes
-- [Your First Component](first-component.md) - Detailed component creation tutorial
+- [Your First Component](/getting-started/first-component) - Build a complete todo list component